 Listening, being empathetic, and using positive, affirming words and phrases will go a long way in making your customers feel valued.

-Verbiage like “I’m sorry you feel that way” and the like might sound helpful at first glance.
-But much like citing “policy” or telling customers what you “can’t/don’t/won’t” do for them, telling them “I’m sorry you feel that way” is dismissive and doesn’t demonstrate empathy.
-At this stage, you’re reinforcing your relationship with your customer—and not choosing positive, affirming words undoes your work in building a common understanding of the issue.
+Phrases like “I’m sorry you feel that way” might sound helpful at first glance.
+But, much like citing “policy” or telling customers what you “can’t/don’t/won’t” do for them, telling them “I’m sorry you feel that way” is dismissive and doesn’t demonstrate empathy.
+At this stage, you’re reinforcing your relationship with your customer.
+Not choosing positive, affirming words undoes your work in building a common understanding of the issue.

 Instead, try these suggestions: